 Nope, it’s not Hawaii or Alaska.
 That state is Missouri.

 The results from Sporcle’s “US States Quiz” make it clear that Missouri is the most forgotten state.
-The quiz has been attempted by players more than 18 million times, and Missouri is the state the lowest percent of people guess correctly.
-Only 77.9 percent of players manage to remember it, compared to the 99.3 percent who list California or Texas.
-The four most-forgotten states behind Missouri are Minnesota, Connecticut, Massachusetts, and Nebraska.
-(Can you guess the only letter that’s not in any U.S. state name?)
+The quiz has been attempted by players more than 19 million times, and Missouri is the state the lowest percent of people guess correctly.
+Only 77.6 percent of players manage to remember it, compared to the 97.3 percent who list California or Texas.
+The four most-forgotten states behind Missouri are Connecticut, Minnesota, Massachusetts, and Nebraska.
+If you’re one of the few who remembered Missouri, try guessing the only letter that’s not in any U.S. state name.